Fuhu: History

-Fuhu was founded in 2008 by Robb Fujioka and brothers Jim and Steve Hui.
+Fuhu was founded in 2008 by Robb Fujioka and brothers John Hui and Steve Hui.
 The company name was formed by taking the first two letters of the co-founders' last names.
-Jim Hui previous co-founded computer manufacturer eMachines, and his friends in the hardware business supplied the $1.5 million in seed money for Fuhu's startup.
+John Hui previously co-founded computer manufacturer eMachines, and his friends in the hardware business supplied the $1.5 million in seed money for Fuhu's startup.

 John Hui advised Fujioka to stay away from hardware development, which had notoriously small profit margins, and only develop software to be licensed to run on other manufacturers' hardware.
 The company's early products included digital trading cards called urFooz, a software called urDrive that allowed devices to run applications directly from a USB drive, and Fooz Kids, a mobile device platform designed to give children ages 3 to 10 access to approximately 33,000 kid-friendly areas of the Internet while employing parental controls that prevent them from accessing more adult-oriented sites and services.
 The platform was praised by child safety advocates and "mommy bloggers".